How Yellow Fever Turned New Orleans Into The 'City Of The Dead'

 Some people say New Orleans is haunted because of witches.
 Others say it's haunted by vampires, or ghosts, or all those swamps.
 But if you were around between 1817 and 1905, you might say the city was haunted by death.
 And that death, in large part, was caused by yellow fever.

 Yellow fever was fatal.
 It was gruesome.
 And in epidemic years, during the months between July and October, it could wipe out 10 percent of the city's population.
+Eventually, it earned New Orleans the nickname "Necropolis" — city of the dead.

 Yellow fever didn't just kill — it created an entire social structure based on who had survived the virus, who was likely to survive it and who was not long for this world.
 And that structure had everything to do with immigration and slavery, according to Kathryn Olivarius, a history professor at Stanford University,